Skip to main content

 Peptide Therapies and Neurological Resilience

 Growth hormone-releasing peptides, such as Sermorelin and Ipamorelin/CJC-1295, stimulate the body’s natural production of growth hormone.
 This, in turn, can influence insulin-like growth factor 1 (IGF-1), a powerful neurotrophic factor.
 IGF-1 supports neuronal survival, synaptic plasticity, and myelination, all critical for optimal cognitive function.
-Tesamorelin, another peptide, has demonstrated specific benefits in reducing visceral fat and improving metabolic markers, which indirectly supports by mitigating systemic inflammation.
+Tesamorelin, another peptide, has demonstrated specific benefits in reducing visceral fat and improving metabolic markers, which indirectly supports brain health by mitigating systemic inflammation.

 • Sermorelin/Ipamorelin/CJC-1295 ∞ Stimulate endogenous growth hormone release, supporting neuronal health and repair.